 Upgrades could be anything related to the party rental, and can include tables, chairs, linens, backers, food trays and covers, stereos, balloons, consulting DJs, games such as horseshoe, and the like.

 While there is certainly more than one option for a business like this available, you could come to market with some unique ideas, such as packaging them up for different types of parties, and giving them themes.
 For example you could rent a Mexican theme, that would come with piñata‘s, a mariachi band, Mexican food, and Mexican decorations.
-This would be a lot of fun, and would take a lot of headache out of making a fun party, that is also unique.
+This would be a lot of fun, and would take a lot of headache out of making a fun party, that is also another one of many unique party rental ideas.

 Wow there is so many things that you can offer to rent for a party, I think the most innovative strategy is the one about selling it in themes.
 The theme could even extend all the way down to the decoration on the plasticware, paper plates, napkins, cups, and more.
 It’s one of the best ways that I can think to tie everything together, and get upsell‘s along with it.